sciolyatuva/sciolyatuva/content/tournaments.md

 Registration for the 2022 Science Olympiad at UVA Invitational is **now open!** You can register at [this link](https://forms.gle/DojWyxaYSjCZ66KR6).
 Registration closes at midnight on October 17, 2022.

 Registration is limited to 60 teams total and three teams per school.
 Virginia teams will receive priority.
 The fees for this invitational will be \$70 per team.
-If this fee is a barrier for your team, don't hesitate to reach out.
+If this fee is a barrier for your team, don't hesitate to reach out at [sciolyatuva@gmail.com}(mailto:sciolyatuva@gmail.com).

 ### Volunteers